DijoG/DioGIS/README.md

   - If you see the following line appear in the terminal: *Server running with CORS at http://localhost:8080*, you have successfully created a local webserver!
   - Go to any browser and run any html files: *http://localhost:8080/dummy_MAIN.html*.

-###  Imortant
+###  Important
-The webGIS API appears only if the geojson files exist and their urls (webservice) are set correctly (change the urls)!
+  - The webGIS API appears only if the geojson files exist and their urls (for example: "http://localhost:8080/geojson/AOI.geojson") are set correctly (change the urls)!
+  - It can easily be connected to a geoserver using the server's webservices (rendering large spatial files of almost any format).

 ### Screenshots
 <img align="bottom" src="https://raw.githubusercontent.com/DijoG/storage/main/README/DioGIS_01.png">